Johnnie Jackson: Charlton Athletic

 On 18 February 2010 Jackson signed for Charlton Athletic on a one-month loan to cover at left-back following an injury to Grant Basey.
 Two days after signing for the club, he made his debut on 20 February 2010, playing the whole game, in a 2–0 win over Yeovil Town.
 However, he went on to make four appearances whilst on loan at Charlton Athletic before returning to his parent club after a hamstring injury ruled him out for six weeks.

 Jackson joined Charlton permanently in July 2010 following the end of the 2009–10 season.
 Jackson's first game after signing for the club on a permanent basis came in a 1–0 win over Bournemouth in the opening game of the season.
-It wasn't until on 25 September 2010 when he scored his first goal for the club, in a 2–2 draw against Dagenham & Redbridge.
+On 25 September 2010 he scored his first goal for the club, in a 2–2 draw against Dagenham & Redbridge.
 Initially starting out in the left–back position, Jackson began playing in the midfielder throughout the 2010–11 season.
 He then went on goal–scoring spree throughout November, scoring against Swindon Town, Peterborough (twice), Yeovil Town (twice). and Luton Town (also scoring another in the FA Cup replay).
 As a result, he was named the League One Player of the Month for November.
 He then went on a goal scoring spree for the second time this season, which were against Brighton & Hove Albion, Colchester United (twice), Swindon Town and Sheffield Wednesday.
 He also scored another goal on 12 February 2011, in a 3–2 win over Peterborough United.
 However, during a 1–0 loss against Notts County on 25 February 2011, he suffered Achilles injury and was subsequently out for the rest of the season.
 In his first season at Charlton Athletic, Jackson made thirty–six appearances and scoring fifteen times in all competitions.